charlesewing3/algoplaylist/README.md

 # The Algorithmic Playlist
 Search for a musician to generate a playlist of related artists.
 Reorder your playlist using various sorting algorithms.
+A 24-hour MVP project completed in fall 2021.

 * [Screenshot](#screenshot)
 * [Technologies](#technologies)